AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

  - **AWS Transit Gateway Orchestrator for VPN Integration**
  - **AWS Transit Gateway Orchestrator for Direct Connect Integration**
+ - **Support multiple Firewall Network domains attached for the same TGW.
+The use case is to separate VPC to VPC inspection from egress/ingress inspection.

 2. Multi Cloud
 ----------------